 While simple to use, Trello is packed with useful features.
 Cards can contain all types of information about the task at hand, which makes them powerful and independent units in your workflow.While simple to use, Trello is packed with useful features.
 Click To Tweet

-You can also attach relevant documents, links and images.
+You can also attach relevant documents, links, and images.
+Trello cards can host files, comments, user stories, and any other data.
+You can attach files by clicking on Attachment within each card.
 They can be added whenever needed.
 In this way, anybody on the team can quickly get access to them.

 Cards also have a comment option.
 It allows team members to exchange information and discuss relevant aspects of the task without exiting Trello.